gatsbyjs/gatsby/docs/docs/add-a-service-worker.md

 ### What is a service worker

-A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.They increase your site availability in spotty connections, and are essential to making a nice user experience.
+A service worker is a script that your browser runs in the background, separate from a web page, opening the door to features that don't need a web page or user interaction.
+They increase your site availability in spotty connections, and are essential for providing a nice user experience.

-It supports features like push notifications and background sync.
+It supports features like push notifications and background synchronization.

 ### Using service workers in Gatsby with `gatsby-plugin-offline`